 Which ones to throw

 Lipless crankbaits are offered in many sizes, but most bass anglers prefer the 1/4-, 1/2- and 3/4-ounce models.
 And of those, the 1/2-ounce one sees the most action.
 At about 3 inches long, it matches most crawfish and baitfish that bass come across.
-But it’s helpful to have a handful of the smaller and larger ones, to match the hatch or depth extremes, when needed.
+But it’s helpful to have a handful of the smaller and larger ones to match the hatch or depth extremes when needed.

 Daniels’ other modifications involve hooks.
 If he’s fishing around wood, he removes his lipless crankbait’s rear hook, reducing the chance it snags, and changes the front hook to one size larger, ensuring it continues to hook well.
 So, on a 1/2-ounce Rat-L-Trap, he puts a No. 2 treble in place of the No. 4 stock hook.

-The style of treble hook matters to Daniels, too.
+The style of the treble hook matters to Daniels, too.
 In winter, he uses an extra-wide gap hook such as Owner’s ST-56.
 They hold well in cold-water bass, which are most likely to inhale his lipless crankbait.
 But as the water warms and clears, bass see better, and more start slapping at his lure instead of eating it.
 It’s then that he switches to a round-bend style of hook such as Owner’s ST-36.
 It features more space between the point and shank, increasing the chance of grabbing bass that only buzz his lure.